PriyamPritamPanda/Team53_Adobe_InterIIT_13.0/README.md

 ### **JSON Parsing**

 All outputs were parsed into a standardized JSON format to enable seamless integration into analysis pipelines.
 This approach offered several key advantages:

 • Easy Retrieval of Artifact-Specific Insights: The structured format allowed quick and efficient access to detailed information about detected artifacts, categorized according to the artifact taxonomy.

 • Consistency in Workflows: Standardized outputs ensured uniformity across visualization tools and downstream applications, simplifying integration and facilitating automation of analysis processes.

 ## Report
 A comprehensive and detailed report has been aadded to the repsitory with all the accounts of experimentation and a proper compilation of all results and observations.
+Refer to